Brazilian Marine Corps: Modernization programs

 The END oriented the Brazilian Navy's 2009 and 2013 Articulation and Equipment Plans (Planos de Articulação e Equipamento da Marinha do Brasil, PAEMB), which set targets for the CFN's expansion and re-equipment.
 One of them was a 2nd Fleet Marine Force headquartered in the Northern or Northeastern Region, alongside a 2nd Fleet.
 (Note: The 2nd Fleet/2nd Fleet Marine Force would prioritize defense of the Amazon Delta.
-Former Minister of the Navy Mário César Flores critized this proposal, as marines can be redeployed; "what's needed is to provide the best conditions for the first, the one that exists.)
-An expansion in size to 20,666 marines until 2031 was approved in 2010, and a full execution of the PAEMB would require an even greater number (28,925).
+Former Minister of the Navy Mário César Flores criticized this proposal, as marines can be redeployed; "what's needed is to provide the best conditions for the first, the one that exists.)
+An expansion in size to 20,666 marines by 2031 was approved in 2010, and a full execution of the PAEMB would require an even greater number (28,925).
 By the late 2030s, the Corps would be larger than the Uruguayan and Paraguayan armies.
 The mid-decade economic crisis and ensuing fiscal adjustments delayed these projects.
-The 2nd Fleet/2nd Fleet Marine Force were pushed to long-term planning (2030s or 2040s).
+The 2nd Fleet/2nd Fleet Marine Force was pushed to long-term planning (2030s or 2040s).

 Amphibious exercises gradually recovered after the Bahia and Atlântico were commissioned in 2016 and 2018.
 By 2023, deliveries for the military's modernization programmes, including the CFN's, continued at a slow pace.
 One of these acquisitions, of twelve American Joint Light Tactical Vehicles (JTLV) for the Corps, was noted in the media for its aptitude in urban environments and therefore, law and order operations.
 According to a commentator in Le Monde diplomatique, this suggested the Navy's eyes were set on guerrillas, militias, cartels, gangs and other irregular enemies in the cities, and not the coastline, Amazon or Pantanal.